 What is Inositol?

-Inositol is a sugar alcohol that, like glucose, is an isomer and is an important basic fuel for the cells of the human body.
-However, unlike glucose, inositol is metabolized differently and does not increase blood sugar levels when consumed with food.
+inositol is a sugar alcohol that, like glucose, is an isomer and is an important basic fuel for the cells of the human body.
+However, unlike glucose, inositol is metabolized differently and does not increase blood sugar levels when ingested with food.
 There are a total of nine isomers, the most important for humans being myo-inositol (MYO) and D-(+)-chiro-inositol (DCI).
 These inositol isomers all have the same composition but a slightly different spatial structure.
 It plays an important role in various cellular and biochemical processes, such as signal transduction and hormone secretion.

 What is Myo-Inositol?

-Where is inositol found in the body?
+Where does inositol occur in the body?

-Attention: risk of confusion:
+Attention danger of confusion:

 Inositol is a versatile substance that performs various functions in the human body.
 As a component of the phospholipids of the cell membrane, it plays an important role in the structure and function of cells.
-It is also involved in the formation of new cells and takes part in the synthesis of lipids.
-Particularly interesting is its function as precursor in the synthesis of the secondary hormone messengers gonadoliberin, TSH and insulin.
-It directly influences the hormonal balance in the body.
+It is also involved in the formation of new cells and participates in the synthesis of lipids.
+Its function as a Precursors in the synthesis of the secondary hormone messengers gonadotropin-releasing hormone, TSH and insulin.It directly influences the hormone balance in the body.
 In addition, it acts as a secondary messenger in the nervous system and thus influences the activity of neurotransmitters.
 Overall, inositol is an essential component of our body and therefore plays an important role in human health and well-being.

 Inositol can be found in these foods